 “Having a sense of urgency drives growth.”
-Right now, as we emerge from disruption, this applies to price optimization more than ever.
+Right now, as we emerge from disruption, this applies to price optimisation more than ever.

 I hope you have also set yourself up for success, both in terms of being able to measure your successful outcomes and having also carefully thought through the adoption and change aspects of the project.
 Remember: it is not a tool, it is a transformation.

-What about the rest: the remaining 86% who are not leveraging price optimization?
+What about the rest: the remaining 86% who are not leveraging price optimisation?
 Just consider this.
-How much profit opportunity do you think will fall by the wayside if you, as part of that 86%, do not take up the challenge to improve your price optimization and margin management.
+How much profit opportunity do you think will fall by the wayside if you, as part of that 86%, do not take up the challenge to improve your price optimisation and margin management.

 I ran some back-of-the-napkin (but supported by hard evidence) calculations:

 - In 2020, the Global Fortune 500 earned revenues totaling $33T.